Antibody: Antigen-binding site

 The variable domains can also be referred to as the FV region.
 It is the subregion of Fab that binds to an antigen.

 More specifically, each variable domain contains three hypervariable regions – the amino acids seen there vary the most from antibody to antibody.

 When the protein folds, these regions give rise to three loops of β-strands, localized near one another on the surface of the antibody.

 These loops are referred to as the complementarity-determining regions (CDRs), since their shape complements that of an antigen.

 Three CDRs from each of the heavy and light chains together form an antibody-binding site whose shape can be anything from a pocket to which a smaller antigen binds, to a larger surface, to a protrusion that sticks out into a groove in an antigen.

-Typically however only a few residues contribute to most of the binding energy.
+Typically though, only a few residues contribute to most of the binding energy.

 The existence of two identical antibody-binding sites allows antibody molecules to bind strongly to multivalent antigen (repeating sites such as polysaccharides in bacterial cell walls, or other sites at some distance apart), as well as to form antibody complexes and larger antigen-antibody complexes.
-The resulting cross-linking plays a role in activating other parts of the immune system.

 The structures of CDRs have been clustered and classified by Chothia et al.

 and more recently by North et al.

 and Nikoloudis et al. However, describing an antibody's binding site using only one single static structure limits the understanding and characterization of the antibody's function and properties.
 To improve antibody structure prediction and to take the strongly correlated CDR loop and interface movements into account, antibody paratopes should be described as interconverting states in solution with varying probabilities.

 In the framework of the immune network theory, CDRs are also called idiotypes.
 According to immune network theory, the adaptive immune system is regulated by interactions between idiotypes.